 FAA’s Aviation Safety Information Analysis and Sharing

-- I’ll give you some examples of why I say the data is hard to work with (if not intentionally designed to be that way).
+I’ll give you some examples of why I say the data is not easy to work with.

 - The quarters do not have consistent formats which means you have to rearrange things.
 You’re going to have to do copy and pasting and use the left, right, or mid extraction function a bunch.
 Even that doesn’t work so well because of the terms and format change.